abhiTronix/vidgear/docs/gears/streamgear/params.md

 ## **`output`**

-This parameter sets the valid filename/path for storing the StreamGear assets _(Manifest file(such as Media Presentation Description(MPD) in-case of DASH) & Transcoded sequence of segments)_.
+This parameter sets the valid filename/path for storing the StreamGear assets _(Manifest file (such as MPD in-case of DASH) or a Master Playlist (such as M3U8 in-case of Apple HLS) & Transcoded sequence of segments)_.

 !!! warning "StreamGear API will throw `ValueError` if `output` provided is empty or invalid."

+!!! error "Make sure to provide _valid filename with valid file-extension_ for selected [`format`](#format) value _(such as `.mpd` in case of MPEG-DASH and `.m3u8` in case of APPLE-HLS)_, otherwise StreamGear will throw `AssertionError`."

 !!! note "StreamGear generated sequence of multiple chunks/segments are also stored in the same directory."